Repeat offender gets jail, cane after 'badgering' 13-year-old girl for sex at staircase

 "It is a fact ... that she has been seen at IMH's emergency room for a suicide attempt and act of self-harm," said the judge, noting that she regrets "having sex with strangers".

-For sexual penetration of a minor under 14, Rohas could have been jailed for up to 20 years and fined or caned.
+For sexual penetration of a minor under 14, Rojas could have been jailed for up to 20 years and fined or caned.